TriKro/ad_herder/readme.txt

 == Frequently Asked Questions ==

+= I'm always seeing the same ad.
+What's happening? =

+Most likely, you are using a caching plugin (for instance, W3 Total Cache).
+In that case, enable Ajax in the AdHerder options screen.

 = How does AdHerder select which ad to display? =

 AdHerder tracks the user behavior through a cookie.
 Based on this data the